What is GSTR 3B?

 - Specify the total amount of input tax credit (ITC) available, as well as any ITC that has been reversed per CGST/SGST rules 42 and 43.
 Moreover, specify if any ITC is ineligible as per section 17(5).

-Apart from all these details, you will also have to report details of late fees and interest due in case you delay the GST return filing.
-So, in a nutshell, you have to add all your sales and purchase details for GSTR 3B filing, fill in the other necessary details and review it to upload the GSTR 3B form PDF on the GST website.
+Apart from all these details, you will also have to report late fees and interest due if you delay the GST return filing.
+So, in a nutshell, you have to add all your sales and purchase details for GSTR 3B filing, fill in the other necessary details, and review it to upload the GSTR 3B form PDF on the GST website.
 Then, pay your interest or penalties to complete filing GST returns.

-You can either take the offline route by taking help from your CA for GSTR 3B filing, or file GSTR 3B return online.
-Alternatively, you can download the GST forms and fill them offline and then upload them to file GSTR 3B returns.
+You can either take the offline route by taking help from your CA for GSTR 3B filing or file GSTR 3B return online.
+Alternatively, you can download the GST forms, fill them offline, and then upload them to file GSTR 3B returns.

 Here are the steps you need to follow to file GSTR 3B online:

 - Login to the GST portal.